Taking Action: Smart Moves to Get Started

 To learn more about career fields, students can utilize Career Services resources.
 In addition, they can glean information from reputable online sites.

 Relocation is a huge factor in the job search process.
 Some career advisers believe out-of-state candidates for entry-level positions receive less attention from employers.
 Other advisers differ in opinion.

 Nonetheless, new graduates willing to relocate to different cities, states or even countries can boost their employment odds by virtue of an expanded search.
 Working abroad is particularly beneficial because it tells potential employers these individuals are adaptable, adventurous, flexible and open-minded.
 In addition, employees willing to work overseas can gain valuable cultural, global and business insights that help them throughout their career.

 Become an Entrepreneur

 A budding businessperson with an eye for opportunity and the stomach for risk may consider starting a business.
 A recent study found that an increasing number of college students were side-preneurs—individuals who started their businesses while working toward their degrees.
-The study also found several of them started their businesses after finishing college because they couldn't find a job.
+The study also found several entrepreneurs started their businesses after finishing college because they couldn't find a job.